NIKHIL50198/POWER-BI-Hospitality-project/README.md

-Learnt things from this Project
+🧠Learnt things from this Project

 ▪ By analysing different hotel cancellation policies, understood that most hotels charge zero fee only if a booking is cancelled within three months of the booking date, while cancellations after that are charged 60–90% of the total booking cost.